ibrahim85/Clean-Energy-Outlook/Design Considerations.md

 **Assumptions:**
 **Steps:**
 * User selects states from the map of the United States
 * The energy outlook of the state is shown from the interactive map

 **Issues:**
 How to implement?

 ### 2. Optimization of Local Energy Structure.
 **Use Case Name:**
-optimization of local energy structure.
+Optimization of local energy structure.
 **Description:**
-according to the cost and developing trend of different energy type, we can offer advice to investors and companies, which would be helpful for the future plan of clean energy investment within different states.
+According to the cost and developing trend of different energy type, we can offer advice to investors and companies, which would be helpful for the future plan of clean energy investment within different states.
 **Actors:**
 User (Primary)
 **Assumptions:**